nawidsayed/Google-Hash-Code-Qualification-2020/README.md

 # Google-Hash-Code-Qualification-2020

 Achieving 3rd / 4700 in the extended round with a total score of 27,211,780 .
-Credits to @aweltsch for his many good ideas.
+Credits to (Andre Weltsch)[https://github.com/aweltsch/] for his many good ideas.

 Individual scores: